 (a) Patrol hours for the purpose of competition eligibility are calculated on a calendar year basis.
 This means eligibility for all 2023 Championships will be calculated on the reduced levels (15 hours for active members/7 hours for Reserve Active Members) from the 2022 patrol year.
 From 1st January 2023, the SLSNSW Board has confirmed members will require 25 hours for the standard patrol member for Championship eligibility in season 2023-24.

 Partial exemptions from patrol hours may be considered for members who complete voluntary service hours.
-Queenscliff has agreed these service hours are for volunteering service for State carnivals hosted by Queenscliff.
 Partial Exemptions may only be provided for members allocated to patrols that have completed their minimum hours on that patrol.

 - (b) Any member who is more than 10 hours in default at the time of any carnival throughout the season will be ineligible to compete.
-Fraudulent behaviour is not permitted (such as tampering with patrol logs) if seen, immediate suspension if appropriate by the Club Captain and presented to Committee for disciplinary action according to the Greivance, Judicial and Discipline Regulations of SLSA as amended from time to time. - (c) Competitors that compete in a carnival that clashes with a rostered patrol without finding a substitute risk disqualifying themselves and any team/s of which they are a part. - (d) No patrol hours are allocated for competitors on BBQ during carnivals as it is part of their volunteer activity unless approved by the Club Captain prior and in writing.

-- (e) Active Members wishing to compete for the club must complete a minimum of 25 hours on their rostered (home) patrol between 1 January and 31 December in each year for their hours to be counted. - (f) Active Reserves 12 rostered patrol hours. - (g) Long Service and Life Members that compete are required to complete 8 rostered patrol hours and must be allocated to a patrol and complete their hours on that patrol. - (h) Competitors competing for Queenscliff from another club, are required to perform a minimum of 10 hours of volunteer service activity for Queenscliff to be eligible to compete in the competition season.
-Queenscliff has agreed these service hours are for volunteering service for State carnivals hosted by Queenscliff.
+Fraudulent behaviour is not permitted (such as tampering with patrol logs) - if seen, immediate suspension if appropriate by the Club Captain and presented to Committee for disciplinary action according to the Grievance, Judicial and Discipline Regulations of SLSA as amended from time to time. - (c) Competitors that compete in a carnival that clashes with a rostered patrol without finding a substitute risk disqualifying themselves and any team/s of which they are a part. - (d) No patrol hours are allocated for competitors on BBQ during carnivals as it is part of their volunteer activity unless approved by the Club Captain prior and in writing.
+Queenscliff Surf Life Saving Club December 2022 7 - (e) Queenscliff's patrol policies comply with applicable SLSA, SLSNSW policies.
+Active Members wishing to compete for the club must complete a minimum of 25 hours on their rostered (home) patrol between 1 January and 31 December in each year for their hours to be counted. - (f) Active Reserves 12 rostered patrol hours. - (g) Long Service and Life Members that compete are required to complete 8 rostered patrol hours and must be allocated to a patrol and complete their hours on that patrol. - (h) Competitors competing for Queenscliff from another club, are required to perform a minimum of 10 hours of volunteer service activity for Queenscliff to be eligible to compete in the competition season. - (i) Patrol hours are not allocated for attending carnivals as they are only allocated for patrolling between the flags at Queenscliff